 CALENDAR.
-School year 1941-1942:
+School year 1940-1941.

-Registration (on or after) September 15th.
-First Term begins September 29th.
+Registration (on or after) September 16th.
+First Term begins September 30th.
 First day of Pose for Stimson Competition in Sculpture . .
-October 27th.
-Private View of the Thirty-ninth Annual Water Color Exhibition and the Fortieth Annual Exhibition of Miniatures and the Student
+October 28th.
+Private View of the Thirty-eighth Annual Water Color Exhibition and the Thirty-ninth Annual Exhibition of Miniatures and the Student

 Exhibition from the Summer School at Chester Springs .
-November 1st.
-Exhibition open to the Public November 2nd to December 7th.
-Stimson Prize judgment and award November 21st.
-Thanksgiving Day holiday November 27th.
-Christmas holiday December 21st to January 5th.
+November 2nd.
+Exhibition open to the Public November 3rd to December 8th.
+Stimson Prize judgment and award November 22nd.
+Thanksgiving Day holiday November 28th.
+Christmas holiday December 19th to January 2nd.
 Registration for Second Term (on or after) January 20th.
-Private view of The One Hundred and Thirty-seventh Annual Oil and
+Private view of The One Hundred and Thirty-sixth Annual Oil and

-Sculpture Exhibition January 24th.
-Exhibition open to the Public January 25th to February 28th.
-Second Term begins February 2nd.
-Washington's Birthday holiday February 23rd.
-Stewardson competition March 23rd, 24th and 25th.
-Stewardson Prize judgment and award March 25th.
-Easter holiday April 10th and 11th.
-Placement of Cresson Competition exhibits May 11th to 15th.
+Sculpture Exhibition January 25th.
+Exhibition open to the Public January 26th to March 1st.
+Second Term begins February 3rd.
+Washington's Birthday holiday February 22nd.
+Stewardson competition March 24th, 25th and 26th.
+Stewardson Prize judgment and award March 26th.
+Easter holiday April 11th and 12th.
+Placement of Cresson Competition exhibits May 12th to 16th.
+Judgment for Toppan Prizes May 12th.
+Judgment for Cresson Scholarships, Thouron, Packard, Ramborger

-Exhibition of Competitor's work May 21st to June 7th.
+Exhibition of Competitors' work May 22nd to June 8th.
 No models are engaged to pose or criticism given for the last week of the Second Term except by special arrangement.

-Summer School, Chester Springs, Penna. (see Summer School catalogue for Day classes are held from nine to twelve and from one to four o'clock six days per week.
+Summer School, Chester Springs, Penna. (see Summer School catalogue for details) June 2nd to September 20th.
+Day classes are held from nine to twelve and from one to four o'clock six days per week.
 Evening classes are held from seven to ten o'clock from Monday to Friday, inclusive.
 All exceptions are noted in the Calendar above.